utesby5/tested-transcoder/README.md

     Replace `/custom/folder` with the new folder from step 4. `/media/transcoder` must not be changed.

     `--preset` is optional and determines the quality of the resulting video.
 Faster means faster transcoding, but lower quality, and slower means greater quality, but slower transcoding.
 See the [video_transcoding README](https://github.com/donmelton/video_transcoding#understanding-the-x264-preset-system) for more info. (default: `medium`)

+    Replace `--preset medium` with `--quick` to use a performance optimized preset
 7. When the container startet correctly, the folders `input`, `output`, `work` and `completed-originals` should appear in the target directory (your folder created in step 4)

 ## Usage